maciej-bendkowski/paganini/README.md

 ### Introduction

 Consider the following example.
-Suppose that we are interested in designing an sampler for plane trees of unbounded degree (i.e. with an arbitrary number of children), specified as
+Suppose that we are interested in designing a sampler for plane trees of unbounded degree (i.e. with an arbitrary number of children), specified as